John Eliot (missionary): Use of the Massachusett language

-The chief barrier to preaching to the American Indians was language.
+The chief barrier to preaching to the Native Americans was language.
 Gestures and pidgin English were used for trade but could not be used to convey a sermon.
-John Eliot began to study the Massachusett or Wampanoag language, which was the language of the local Indians.
-To help him with this task, Eliot relied on a young Indian named "Cockenoe".
-Cockenoe had been captured in the Pequot War of 1637 and became a servant of an Englishman named Richard Collicott.
+John Eliot studied the Massachusett or Wampanoag language, the language of the local Indigenous population.
+To help him with this task, Eliot relied on a young Native American named Cockenoe.
+Cockenoe had been captured in the Pequot War of 1637 and made the servant of an Englishman named Richard Collicott.
 John Eliot said, "he was the first that I made use of to teach me words, and to be my interpreter."
-Cockenoe could not write but he could speak Massachusett and English.
+Cockenoe could not write, but could speak Massachusett and English.
 With his help, Eliot was able to translate the Ten Commandments, the Lord's Prayer and other scriptures and prayers.

-In 1660 Eliot had also translated the Bible from English to the Massachusett Indian language, and had it printed by Marmaduke Johnson and Samuel Green on the press in Cambridge, Massachusetts.
-By 1663, Marmaduke and Green had printed 1,180 volumes of the Old and New Testaments translated from English to the Massachusett Indian language.
+In 1660, Eliot translated the Bible from English to Massachusett, and had it printed by Marmaduke Johnson and Samuel Green on the press in Cambridge, Massachusetts.
+By 1663, Marmaduke and Green had printed 1,180 volumes of the Old and New Testaments translated from English to the Massachusett language.

-The first time Eliot attempted to preach to Indians (led by Cutshamekin) in 1646 at Dorchester Mills, he failed and said that they, "gave no heed unto it, but were weary and despised what I said."
-The second time he preached to the Indians was at the wigwam of Waban near Watertown Mill which was later called Nonantum, now Newton, Massachusetts.
-John Eliot was not the first Puritan missionary to try to convert the Indians to Christianity but he was the first to produce printed publications for the Algonquian Indians in their own language.

-This was important because the settlements of "praying Indians" could be provided with other preachers and teachers to continue the work John Eliot started.
-By translating sermons to the Massachusett language, John Eliot brought the Indians an understanding of Christianity but also an understanding of written language.
-They did not have an equivalent written "alphabet" of their own and relied mainly on spoken language and pictorial language.
+The first time Eliot attempted to preach to the Massachusett (led by sachem Cutshamekin) in 1646 at Dorchester Mills, he failed, saying that they "gave no heed unto it, but were weary and despised what I said."
+The second time he preached to Native Americans was at the wigwam of Waban near Watertown Mill, which was later called Nonantum, now Newton, Massachusetts.
+John Eliot was not the first Puritan missionary to try to convert Native Americans to Christianity, but he was the first to produce printed publications for the Algonquian people in their own language.
+This meant that the settlements of "praying Indians" could employ other preachers and teachers to continue the work John Eliot started.
+By translating sermons to the Massachusett language, John Eliot not only disseminated Christianity to local Native Americans, but also introduced written language; Massachussett did not have a written alphabet of its own, mainly employing spoken language and pictorial language.